Family and Friends

 Financial and business concerns should be directed to the Accounts Receivable Clerk.

-Manitoba Health and the Winnipeg Regional Health Authority provide mediation assistance in matters of concern for Residents of personal care homes.
+Manitoba Health and the Winnipeg Regional Health Authority provide mediation assistance in matters of concern for Residents in personal care homes.
 The Manitoba Health phone number is: 1-888-871-6276 and the WRHA phone number is: 204-926-8067.

 Don’t use baby talk.
 Speak respectfully.